viertje/concert_qr_code/README.md

 3. Use the form to enter the data for which you want to generate a QR code.

-4. Customize the QR code size, color, and error correction level if desired.

-5. Click the "Generate" button to generate the QR code.
+4. Click the "Generate" button to generate the QR code.

-6. Click the "Download" button to download the generated QR code as an image file.
+5. Click the "Download" button to download the generated QR code as an image file.

 ## Contributing